akka/akka/akka-docs/rst/additional/osgi.rst

    mean that a bundle can be started.

 3. STARTING: A bundle that is started can be used by other bundles.
-For an otherwise complete application closure of resolved bundles, the implication here is they must be started in the order dicted by a depth-first search for all to be started.
+For an otherwise complete application closure of resolved bundles, the implication here is they must be started in the order directed by a depth-first search for all to be started.
 When a bundle is starting, any exposed lifecycle interfaces in the bundle are called, giving the bundle the opportunity to start it's own service endpoints and threads.